jmcglone/jmcglone.github.io/_posts/2019-09-23-ifs-pre-call.md

 Description: The International Foundation for Science pre-call announcement for the basic research grant applications 2020.
 tags: research africa scholarships
 ---
-If you are here, I assume that we might have more than one thing in common ;) and probably have been waiting for this exceptional opportunity from the IFS for 2020.
+If you are here, I assume that we might have more than one thing in common ;) and probably have been waiting for this exceptional opportunity from the IFS.
 This article starts with a quick backgroung information on the foundation and details for this year's announcement follow )^^
 ## IFS?
 IFS which stands for International Foundation for Science was founded as a Research Council and registered as a non-governmental organisation (NGO) in Sweden in 1972.
 IFS receives funding from a portfolio of donors and funders including development organisations and science academies.
 The annual budget is approximately USD 5 million.
 IFS has 135 Affiliated Organisations in 86 countries, mainly in the developing world.